rbehal/celery/docs/userguide/workers.rst

 ``revoke_by_stamped_headers``: Revoking tasks by their stamped headers
 ----------------------------------------------------------------------
-:pool support: all, terminate only supported by prefork and eventlet
+:pool support: all, terminate only supported by prefork, spawn and eventlet
 :broker support: *amqp, redis*
 :command: :program:`celery -A proj control revoke_by_stamped_headers <header=value>`